tringuyenttt/exahype/README.md

 * Jinja2 (https://github.com/pallets/jinja.git) a python3 template engine to generate the optimised kernel
 * MarkupSafe (https://github.com/pallets/markupsafe.git), a dependency from Jinja2.

-A script is provided to import all the dependencies locally.
+A script is provided to import all the dependencies locally
-In contrast to the CodeGenerator, the build of libxsmm requires Python 2.
-It fails with Python 3.
-So, make sure that "python" does refer to a Python 2 binary.

 Quick installation: